African-American music: Mid-20th century (1940s–1960s)

 In 1959, Berry Gordy founded Motown Records, the first record label to primarily feature African-American artists, which aimed at achieving crossover success.
 The label developed an innovative, and commercially successful, style of soul music with distinctive pop elements.
 Its early roster included The Miracles, Martha and the Vandellas, Marvin Gaye, The Temptations, and The Supremes.
 Black divas such as Aretha Franklin became '60s crossover stars.
 In the UK, British blues became a gradually mainstream phenomenon, returning to the United States in the form of the British Invasion, a group of bands led by The Beatles and The Rolling Stones who performed blues and R&B-inspired pop with both traditional and modern aspects.
 WGIV in Charlotte, North Carolina, was one of a few radio stations dedicated to African-American music that started during this period.

 The British Invasion knocked many black artists off the US pop charts, although some, like Otis Redding, Wilson Pickett, Aretha Franklin and a number of Motown artists, continued to do well.
 Soul music, however, remained popular among black people through new forms such as funk, developed out of the innovations of James Brown.
 In 1961, 11-year-old Stevland Hardaway Morris made his first record under Motown's Tamla label as Stevie Wonder.

 In 1964 the Civil Rights Act outlawed major forms of discrimination towards African Americans and women.
 As tensions began to diminish, more African-American musicians crossed over into the mainstream.
 Some artists who successfully crossed over were Aretha Franklin, James Brown, and Ella Fitzgerald in the pop and jazz worlds, and Leontyne Price and Kathleen Battle in classical music.

 By the end of the decade, black people were part of the psychedelia and early heavy metal trends, particularly by way of the ubiquitous Beatles' influence and the electric guitar innovations of Jimi Hendrix.
 Hendrix was among the first guitarists to use audio feedback, fuzz, and other effects pedals such as the wah wah pedal to create a unique guitar solo sound.
 Psychedelic soul, a mix of psychedelic rock and soul began to flourish with the 1960s culture.
 Even more popular among black people, and with more crossover appeal, was album-oriented soul in the late 1960s and early 1970s, which revolutionized African-American music.
-The genre's intelligent and introspective lyrics, often with a socially aware tone, were created by artists such as Marvin Gaye in What's Going On, and Stevie Wonder in Songs in the Key of Life.
+The genre's intelligent and introspective lyrics, often with a socially aware tone, were created by artists such as Marvin Gaye in What's Going On, and Stevie Wonder in Innervisions.